Why Do New and Young Drivers Pay More for Insurance? - NYCM Insurance Blog

 No matter how much preparation and studying a new driver does, until they have spent consistent time behind the wheel of a vehicle there can be a lot to learn to become a responsible driver.
 On top of having a sound understanding of different traffic laws and regulations, a driver is tasked with responding quickly and safely to a variety of signals, vehicles, pedestrians, and anything else that may make an appearance in their environment on and around the road.

 Because of the lack of prior driving experience, a new driver can see up to a 30 percent surcharge on their policies.
 Additionally, young drivers have an elevated class factor indicating they are more likely to get in an accident that a more skilled driver may be able to avoid.
-Insurers take this into account when writing up an insurance policy.
+Insurers take this into account when writing an insurance policy.

 Have No Established Record

 Most people know that, for better or for worse, their driving record has an impact on their auto insurance.
-Someone who has a clean driving history void of traffic infractions and accidents is probably more likely to pay a lower premium than someone with a history of speeding tickets and at-fault accidents.
+Someone who has a clean driving history void of traffic infractions and accidents is more likely to pay a lower premium than someone with a history of speeding tickets and at-fault accidents.

-Are More Likely to Be In a Crash
+Are More Likely to Be in a Crash

-New drivers have less lived experience on the road reacting to the environment around them and are also more likely to be visually and cognitively distracted.
+New drivers have less lived experience on the road reacting to the environment around them and are more likely to be visually and cognitively distracted.
 According to the Center for Disease Control and Prevention (CDC), the risk of motor vehicle crashes is higher among teens aged 16–19 than among any other age group.

 What Can New Drivers Do to Lower Their Auto Insurance?